 This initiative focuses on the development of creative approaches to the teaching of Science to JCSP students in conjunction with JCSP science statements.
-The new Science syllabus encourages experiential learning.
-The JCSP science statements have been developed to coincide with the new syllabus.
-Many innovative projects have been undertaken in schools due to participation in this initiative e.g Rocket Launch, Science Bus, Local Habitat study etc d) Modern Languages Initiative:
+The JCSP science statements were updated in 2014 and will be further developed to coincide with the new syllabus.
+Many innovative projects have been undertaken in schools due to participation in this initiative, e.g. Rocket Launch, Science Bus, Local Habitat study, etc.

+d) Modern Languages Initiative:

-This initiative is to support activities that encourage the use of the language.
-For example: a shopping simulation with a bakery, a shop, a restaurant, etc. A cross-curricular project involving the Art, Home Economics, Maths, Geography, History, and the Modern Language departments among others to be involved in preparing for the simulation of a morning in a European high street/village.
+This initiative is to support activities that encourage the use of the target language.
+For example: a shopping simulation with a bakery, a shop, a restaurant, etc. A cross-curricular project involving the Art, Home Economics, Maths, Geography, History and Modern Language departments among others to be involved in preparing for the simulation of a morning in a European high street/village.
 This initiative allows the students to engage with Modern European Language statements 1,2 and 3.